Step-by-step installation instructions are available in the Getting started section.

 docker login -u license-token registry.deckhouse.io

-The command to pull the installer container from the Deckhouse public registry and run it looks as follows:
+The command to run the installer container from the public Deckhouse container registry:

 docker run --pull=always -it [<MOUNT_OPTIONS>] registry.deckhouse.io/deckhouse/<DECKHOUSE_REVISION>/install:<RELEASE_CHANNEL> bash